Avulsion (river)

 Plumes of sediment enter the ocean from several mouths of the Mississippi River bird's-foot delta.
 This sediment is responsible for building the delta and allowing it to advance into the sea.
 As it extends further offshore, the channel slope will decrease and its bed will aggrade, promoting an avulsion.

 In sedimentary geology and fluvial geomorphology, avulsion is the process by which flow is diverted out of an established river channel and into a new course via a bifurcation, or splitting of the channel.
-Avulsions range from full, in which all flow is diverted from a one channel to another, to partial, in which only a portion of flow is diverted.
-Avulsions were once thought to occur as a result of channel slopes that are much less steep than the slope that the river could travel if it took a new course (i.e., the slope advantage of one channel over another), but it is now recognized that many factors, including upstream channel planform, channel cross-sectional geometry at a bifurcation, and channel obstructions such as wood or beaver dams can also influence the rate and progression of avulsions.
+Avulsions range from full, in which all flow is diverted from one channel to another, to partial, in which only a portion of flow is diverted.
+Avulsions were once thought to occur as a result of channel slopes that are much less steep than the slope that the river could follow if it took a new course (i.e., the slope advantage of one channel over another), but it is now recognized that many factors, including upstream channel planform, channel cross-sectional geometry at a bifurcation, and channel obstructions such as wood or beaver dams can also influence the rate and progression of avulsions.